seankmartin/skm-foam/life/driving.md

 2. When within 25 feet, press in the clutch.
 3. Then slowly press the brake to come to a stop.
 4. Can change to first gear in this process to be ready to go.
+5. Note, you don't want to stop in a high gear (or break).
+6. So you could, for example, come down into 2nd or 3rd gear, and then after that go into the stop.
+7. If need to go full stop from there, just clutch and brake as usual.

 ## Road positioning